henriiik/vscode-docker-linter/README.md

 # Docker Linter
-Lint your suff in your containers.
+Lint your stuff in your containers.

 ## OSX
 ```